(+20) 102 800 2828 [email protected]

 Tipping in Egypt: When not to tip?

 In general, the decision to tip is entirely up to you.
-If you feel that exchanging money in a given situation is inappropriate or someone urges you to pay, do not hesitate to refuse.
+Do not hesitate to refuse if you feel that exchanging money in a given situation is inappropriate or if someone urges you to pay.
 Below are some cases where tipping is not necessary or appropriate:

-• In return for information about the department or in response to any request for information.
+• In return for information about the department or in response to any request.
 You will likely meet people who will refuse any money to help you find your way, and this is what we call Egyptian hospitality.

 • Watch the meter and refuse if the driver asks for more in a taxi.
 If there is no meter, agree on a price before boarding the car.